krakenrf/krakensdr_doa/README.md

 To run this code flash the image file to an 8GB or larger SD Card, and login to the terminal via username: pi, password: krakensdr.

 Then run sudo raspi-config to set up your WiFi connection if not using Ethernet.
 Alternatively, you could connect headlessly by using the wpa_supplicant method.
-Once you're connected, you can login via SSH (or you can use a physical HDMI screen if preferred).
-You can try using the hostname 'krakensdr', or if that is not supported by your network you will need to determine the IP address of the Pi 4 either by running the 'ip addr' command on the Pi 4, or using your WiFi routers configuration page to find the 'krakensdr' device IP.
+Once you're connected, you can login via SSH if desired (or you can continue to use a physical HDMI screen if preferred).
+You can try connecting to SSH via the hostname 'krakensdr', or if hostnames are not supported by your network you will need to determine the IP address of the Pi 4 either by running the 'ip addr' command on the Pi 4, or using your WiFi routers configuration page to find the 'krakensdr' device IP.

 KerberosSDR BOOTING NOTE: The Pi 4 hardware has a problem where it will not boot if a powered USB hub drawing current from the Pi 4 is plugged in.
 Inside the KerberosSDR is a powered USB hub and hence the Pi 4 will not boot if the KerberosSDR is plugged in.
 So please plug the KerberosSDR in after booting.
 For the KrakenSDR the hardware implementation forces external power only, so this problem does not occurr.
 If this is a problem for your particular KerberosSDR setup, you can force external power only on the KerberosSDR by opening the enclosure and removing the JP2 jumper